 Unrestricted net assets are all remaining assets of the Organization.
 These may be designated for specific purposes by action of the Board of Directors.
-At August 31, 2016, the Board of Directors had designated net assets for the following:
+At August 31, 2017, the Board of Directors had had not designated any net assets for the future projects